 The gain recognized for the change in fair value of warrant liability relates to the decrease in value of the warrants issued in connection with financings completed on July 26, 2016, November 3, 2016, and January 10, 2017.
 These warrants were classified as liabilities on our consolidated balance sheet as of December 31, 2016 and were required to be marked to market at each reporting period, with the changes in fair value recorded on our consolidated statement of operations.
-All of the warrants issued as part of those financings were exercised during the year ended December 31, 2017 pursuant to the warrant exercise agreement described in Note 6 to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K. Accordingly, we remeasured each of these warrants as of the date of exercise and recorded \$1.5 million as an unrealized gain on our statement of operations.
-Although we issued replacement warrants under the warrant exercise agreement, those warrants are not accounted for as liabilities based on their terms.
+All Original Warrants were exercised during the year ended December 31, 2017 pursuant to the warrant exercise agreement described above.
+Accordingly, we remeasured each of these warrants as of the date of exercise and recorded \$1.5 million as an unrealized gain on our statement of operations.
+Although we issued Replacement Warrants under the warrant exercise agreement, the Replacement Warrants are not accounted for as liabilities based on their terms.

-Income tax expense
+Income tax benefit (expense), net

-We have not recognized any income tax benefit in our statement of operations related to our U.S. operating losses, as all tax benefits are fully reserved.
+Our income tax benefit for the year ended December 31, 2016 resulted mainly from research and development tax credits in Australia.
+During 2017, we eliminated research and development expenditures in Australia, and therefore are not eligible for refunds, We have not recognized any income tax benefit in our statement of operations related to our U.S. operating losses, as all tax benefits are fully reserved.

 We generate minimal amounts of income tax expense in connection with activities incurred by our Irish subsidiary.